China Unilateral Visa Free Official NIA source

 Before you board:

-- Download and complete the digital arrival card (available online before departure, introduced by NIA from November 2025).
+- Download and complete the digital arrival card (available online before departure, introduced by NIA from November 2025)

-- Save a printed or digital copy of your return or onward flight booking.
+- Save a printed or digital copy of your return or onward flight booking

 At the border:

-- Officers may ask about your return ticket and accommodation.
-Have both accessible on your phone.
+- Officers may ask about your return ticket and accommodation; have both accessible on your phone

 For payments:

-- Link an overseas Visa or Mastercard to Alipay or WeChat Pay before arrival.
-Both platforms now support foreign cards without a Chinese bank account.
+- Link an overseas Visa or Mastercard to Alipay or WeChat Pay before arrival — both platforms now support foreign cards without a Chinese bank account

 What 30 Days Can Actually Look Like

 Option 1 – The Cultural Circuit Beijing (4 nights) → Xi’an (3 nights) → Chengdu (3 nights) → Chongqing (2 nights) → Zhangjiajie (3 nights) → Shanghai (5 nights) → Hangzhou (3 nights).
 High-speed rail connects all of these.
-Book tickets directly through the 12306 app using your passport number.
+Book tickets through the 12306 app using your passport number.

-What’s Next?
-Possible Additions to the China Unilateral Visa Free List
+What’s Next: Possible Additions to the List

 References